bu-bioinfo/bf510/index.md

 ### Assignment Completion & Late Work

-Assignment can be submitted on their scheduled due dates by 11.59.59 EST via Perusalldropboxes or alternately they may be emailed to melosbor@bu.edu.
-Assessment and feedback will be provided via Perusall grading function.
-A late penalty of -10% per day will be assessed, though deadline extensions are available on a case by case basis (the earlier the instructor is informed of conflicts/extension needs, the better).
+Assignments will be submitted on BU Blackboard and are due by 11.59.59PM on the listed due date.

 ### Illness and Assignment Deadlines

 We hope that all of you will remain